NuGet/NuGetDocs/site/Docs/Workflows/Using-NuGet-without-committing-packages.markdown

 In this scenario, NuGet will grab the exact version when restoring a package.
 It will not perform any upgrades.

+<p class="caution"><b>Be sure to check in your _repositories.config_ file.</b> Some version control systems,
+such as SVN, may not allow you to exclude a path _and_ include a file, such as your _repositories.config_ in the subdirectory of "Packages".
+You'll need to agree with your team to include the folder from the root of your solution, explicitly include the _repositories.config_ file but _not_ check in any packages.
+Without the file you may experience problems loading or building a multi-project solution with package restore enabled.</p>

 ## Mono
 On mono you can run `xbuild` on the project file or on your solution and it should successfully restore packages for any project that has package restore enabled.